dave-parks/silclss-signage/readme.md

 pip install --upgrade pandas requests google-api-python-client google-auth-httplib2 google-auth-oauthlib markdownify
 ```

+# Todo
+Generalize the list ID as well, forgot to do this

 # Contributors
 Devesh Nath wrote most of the code, with help from the following API documentation: